Get Involved Where British/PTG is used |

 etc., provided they are in UTF-8-BOM format.

 (click on images to enlarge)This program was originally developed to easily edit the synonyms of OpenOffice and LibreOffice.
-I had this idea after asking the people in charge of the Portuguese (Portugal) project, from Minho University, what I should do to suggest synonyms since they were only adding dictionary entries.
+I had this idea after asking the people managing the European Portuguese project, from Minho University, how to suggest synonyms since they were only adding dictionary entries.
 I was told that they didn't know how to add synonyms, since the person in charge of that project left it long-ago (2006).
 Later, I wanted to make my program compatible with Firefox and Thunderbird, after it became possible to edit dictionaries.
 I hoped that in the future, someone would use it in Thunderbird to fix the British speller, which was full of typos and missing words.
 Since no one volunteered, I took this task myself in 2013.
-This is where my idea came from: develop something easy to use, since I tried some official tools for the tasks and I didn't understand anything about them, not even how to use them.
+This is where my idea came from: develop something easy to use, since I tried some official tools for the tasks and I didn't understand anything about them nor how to use them.
 Proofing Tool GUI is so intuitive that even a 6-year-old child can use it.
-On 25.Aug.2013 I released a “forked” British speller V2.00, which has been made available to OpenOffice/LibreOffice, Firefox, Thunderbird and SeaMonkey.
-So far, I have added 141 534+ words (as of V3.3.6).
+On 25.Aug.2013 I released a “forked” British speller V2.00 for OpenOffice/LibreOffice, Firefox, Thunderbird and SeaMonkey.
+So far, I have added 141 877+ words (as of V3.3.7).
 NOTICE: I have been publicly attacked regarding my dictionary, even in front of other developers.
 They only know how to criticise instead of suggesting words/fixes for the dictionary.
 There are millions of words, and I can't find them all by myself.
 This is a serious project, I have been paying out of my own pocket hundreds of EUR per year for web hosting, domains, premium account in Oxford Dictionaries, etc. so that people can enjoy quality work freely.
-I am a disabled person and open-source is almost all I have left in life.
-Proofing Tool GUI: Why PureBasic⠀ I use PureBasic for all my projects because “I like it simple and powerful”.
+I am a disabled person and open-source is almost all I have left in life. ![]() Proofing Tool GUI: Why PureBasic⠀ ![]() I use PureBasic for all my projects because “I like it simple and powerful”.
 This language is straightforward to use and powerful, it produces compact and very fast executables, and has multiplatform support.
 It is “Basic” only in the name and in the syntax.
 I reached the conclusion that this is what I have been after all over these years.
-Like Linus Torvalds, I use the “best tool for the job”, even if that includes proprietary software.
-I use multiple tools for accomplishing something, both free and commercial, since all the features required aren't just in one app.
-On 8.Nov.2023 I posted on the PureBasic forum that the language was one of the most powerful and easy to use languages I ever had.
-However, it lacked many basic features which users have reported and suggested for decades.
-So, I proposed an annual subscription so that Fred could dedicate more time to implement major features and avoid the hundreds of lines of direct API usage just to code tiny features in our apps. https://www.purebasic.fr/english/viewtopic.php?t=82820 Fred replied: “If you really a new feature for your software and you are not in mood to use API, you always can contact me in PM so we can discuss a pricing so I can prioritize it to implement it quickly (it needs to be useful for PB and fit in the command-set).”
-On 5.Feb.2024 I posted bug reports on the PureBasic forum and a user complained that 99.99% of my reports are useless because they can't be replicated.
-I replied that I always try my best in everything I do and Fred came to the rescue saying that my reports were legit, but that they mostly occur in odd situations. https://www.purebasic.fr/english/viewtopic.php?t=83496
+Like ![]() I use multiple tools for accomplishing something, both free and commercial, since all the features required aren't just in one app.
+On 8.Nov.2023, I posted on the PureBasic forum, praising its power and ease of use but noting its lack of basic features long requested by users.
+I suggested an annual subscription to help Fred focus on major updates and reduce the need for excessive API coding for small features. ![]() Fred replied: “If you really a new feature for your software and you are not in mood to use API, you always can contact me in PM so we can discuss a pricing so I can prioritize it to implement it quickly (it needs to be useful for PB and fit in the command-set).”
+On 5.Feb.2024, I reported bugs on the PureBasic forum.
+A user claimed 99.99% were useless due to being unreplicable.
+I responded that I always do my best, and Fred backed me up, confirming the reports were valid but mostly occurred in rare cases. ![]()

 |